Host a Workshop

 - Where will it be held?

-- Are there particular areas of communication of interest to your group?
+- Are there particular areas of communication that will be of interest/need for your group?

-AAAS requests the following set-up from hosting organizations.
-If any of these recommendations cannot be met, please follow-up with AAAS to discuss alternate arrangements.
+The AAAS Communicating Science program requests the following setup from hosting organizations.
+If any of these recommendations cannot be met, please follow-up with AAAS staff to discuss alternate arrangements.

-AAAS recommends the following equipment onsite, to be provided by the hosting institution.
+AAAS requires the following audiovisual equipment onsite to be provided by the host:

-- Podium with microphone or other appropriate speaking spot for facilitator
+- Podium with microphone (as needed for meeting room)

 - LCD Projector